A Colorful Kids’ Bedroom: Design & Sources

 This room perfectly shows my “one wall at a time” approach!
 We tackled it bit by bit: first the headboard, then the shelves, followed by the book nook, and finally the checkerboard wall.

 Even the checkerboard was a two-parter– left side, then right.
-I just chip away at projects whenever I have a spare moment, which isn’t always a lot!
+I just chip away at projects whenever I have a spare moment, which isn’t often!

 What I really love is that you don’t immediately see the checkerboard wall when you walk in– it’s actually behind you.
 But trust me, you definitely can’t miss it on your way out.